 - Quality improvement

 Please note, though any of the above topics are accepted, projects focused on advancing imaging science, developing or evaluating medical imaging technology or making innovative use of imaging science to answer important biologic or clinical questions are encouraged.

+The grant will be offered in even-numbered years.
 Additionally, in odd-numbered years, RSNA R&E Foundation and the Foundation of the American Society of Neuroradiology (ASNR) fund a joint award to support additional projects in neuroradiology research.

 Grant recipients receive $75,000 a year for two years to be used as salary support.
 Funds may not be used for non-personnel research expenses.

 An additional $1,000 will be paid to the institution each year to help cover costs associated with the Scholar Advisor Program.

 Any junior radiology faculty member may apply for the Research Scholar Grant, as long as you are an RSNA member and meet the following criteria:

 - You must hold a full-time faculty position in a department of radiology, radiation oncology or nuclear medicine within a North American educational institution.